-When a single sign-on (SSO) solution is also in place, users have the ability to access the tools they need without having to login to multiple accounts because a trust relationship exists between the user, enterprise and partner sites.
-This reduces frustration, friction and password fatigue while increasing data security.
+Because centralized identity management is united across all applications, the user only needs to access one console to enable a variety of services and infrastructure.
+When a single sign-on (SSO) solution is also in place, users can access the tools they need without having to sign on to multiple accounts because a trust relationship exists between the user, enterprise, and partner sites.
+This reduces frustration, friction, and password fatigue while increasing data security.

-Users are individuals (potential employees, customers, etc.) who store identity data (driver's license, vaccination record, transcript, etc.) in a digital wallet that uses blockchain technology to ensure the information is never modified or deleted.
-Personal information is stored only in the digital wallet so it is never outside of a user’s control.
+Users are individuals, such as potential employees and customers, who store identity data (for example, a government-issued ID, vaccination record, or transcript) in a digital wallet that uses blockchain technology to ensure the information is never modified or deleted.
+Because personal information is stored only in the digital wallet, it's never outside of a user's control.

 Verifiers are businesses or individuals that need to confirm something about someone.
 By scanning a QR code, users can share up-to-date, verified data about themselves with verifiers.